AnthonyTechnologies/python-styleguide/syntax.md

 **Raises:**
 List all exceptions that are relevant to the interface followed by a description.
 Use a similar exception name + colon + space or newline and hanging indent style as described in Args:.
-You should not document exceptions that get raised if the API specified in the docstring is violated (because this would paradoxically make behavior under violation of the API part of the API).
+Exceptions should not be documented if the API specified in the docstring is violated (because this would paradoxically make behavior under violation of the API part of the API).